-Debra A. Murphy, Ph.D.
+Debra Murphy, PhD

-Debra A. Murphy (Ph.D. in Psychology, Florida State University, 1987) is a Research Psychologist and Director of the Health Risk Reduction Projects within UCLA ISAP.
-She has conducted HIV/AIDS behavioral research on children, adolescents, adults, and families over the past 22 years.
-Dr. Murphy is currently Principal Investigator on two NIMH-funded R01s.
-The first is to assess the impact of maternal HIV/AIDS on late adolescent/early adult children in what will be a 15-year longitudinal study, as she has followed these families since the children were 5 to 11 years of age.
-The second is to test the preliminary efficacy of a parenting intervention for HIV-infected mothers with well children age 6 to 14 years old.
-Overall, she has been the P.I. on ten federally funded grants and three state funded grants, as well as a Co-investigator on twenty federally funded projects.
+Debra A. Murphy, PhD, is a Professor Emerita on Faculty Recall with the Health Risk Reduction Projects within the UCLA Integrated Substance Abuse Program (ISAP).
+She graduated from Florida State University in 1987 with a PhD in Psychology.
+She has conducted HIV/AIDS behavioral research on children, adolescents, adults, and families over the past 26 years.
+Overall, her work has been behavioral research in HIV/AIDS with children, adolescents, adults, and families.
+Her primary areas of research are: (1) protective and risk factors among children and adolescents affected by maternal HIV/AIDS; (2) mental health among at-risk and HIV-positive adolescents; and (3) assessment of children and adolescents.
+She conducted an NIMH-funded R01 to assess the impact of maternal HIV/AIDS on their children (in what became a 15-year longitudinal study, as she followed the families since the children were 5 – 11 until they were late adolescents/early adults, over 3 NIH-funded R01s).
+Findings from that longitudinal observational study indicated a large number of mothers and children experience psychological distress and that these families need supportive intervention.
+Overall, she has been the P.I. on nineteen federally funded or state funded grants, as well as a Co-Investigator on twenty-three federally funded projects.
+She is an author on over 160 peer-reviewed papers.
 Prior to coming to UCLA, she was the Associate Director for the Center for AIDS Intervention in Wisconsin, and Co-Investigator on a series of federal grants focused on outcome evaluations of HIV behavioral risk-reduction interventions.